 LOCATION: Daylesford Farmshop, near Kingham, Gloucestershire, GL56 0YG

-PRICE: £125 per person, includes light refreshments and course materials
+PRICE: £135 per person, includes all course materials

 BOOKING: Book online below.
 Please note, online booking closes at midnight the night before each event.
 For more information or to enquire about last-minute booking, contact the Daylesford team on 01608 731 700. or email MICHOLE.JEYNES@DAYLESFORD.COM